-If your loved one is suffering from a terminal diagnosis and has been cleared by their doctor to enter a hospice program.
+If your loved one is suffering from a terminal illness and has been cleared by their doctor to enter a hospice program

-If your loved one requires additional comfort-care services.
+If your loved one requires additional palliative care services

-If you are a primary caretaker who needs relief or assistance while caring for your loved one during their final season.
+If you are a primary caregiver who needs respite or assistance while supporting your loved one during their final season

-If your loved one's health is rapidly declining.
+If your loved one's health is rapidly declining despite receiving medical care

 Seasons respects patients and families of all faiths, belief systems, and world-views.
 If a patient does not wish to have spiritual support, we will respect that decision.

 We are always looking for open-hearted individuals who want to make a difference in their community.
 Our volunteers interact with hospice patients and their families.
-They provide simple services and use their skills and talents to assist our patients.
+They provide simple services and use their skills and talents to assist our patients in the program.

 Patients at Seasons are not required to part with their existing physician when they enter into our care.
 We employ wonderful geriatric and palliative care specialists, but we also recognize that our patients might want to continue their relationship with their personal physician.
-If you and your loved one choose to keep their personal physician, Seasons staff members will work with them to ensure that your loved one is receiving the best possible care.
+If you and your loved one choose to keep their personal physician, Seasons staff members will coordinate care with them to ensure that your loved one is receiving their choice of medical care.

-We’ve found that pain is one of our hospice patients’ main fears regarding dying.
-At Seasons, our patient’s comfortability and quality of life is our biggest focus.
+We’ve found that experiencing pain is one of our hospice patients’ main fears regarding dying.
+At Seasons, our patients’ level of comfort and quality of life are what we’re here to improve and support day in and day out.
 We want our patients to live out their final season feeling like themselves and enjoying their life, comfortable and pain free.

 Pain management is what makes this possible.
-Seasons Hospice pain management does not decrease cognitive abilities, nor does it hasten death.
-It simply provides your loved one with the best quality of life possible.
+Palliative medicine does not decrease cognitive abilities, nor does it hasten death.
+It simply provides your loved one with comfort and the best quality of life possible.

 Personal Care & Homemaker Services

-At Seasons Hospice Tulsa, we are a full-service hospice that offers both intensive services along with more basic personal care and homemaker services.
-Our care takers/aids are trained to help patients to successfully complete activities of daily living and other necessary services.
+Seasons Hospice of Tulsa and Muskogee is a full-service hospice that offers both intensive services along with more basic personal care and homemaker services.
+Our home health aides are trained to help patients successfully complete activities of daily living (ADLs) and other necessary services.

 From brushing teeth to washing hair, we make patients’ lives easier.
-We do laundry, complete minimal home keeping tasks, and offer support to busy caregivers.
+We do laundry, complete some home keeping tasks, and offer support to busy caregivers.

 As a faith-based hospice provider, our beliefs lay the foundation for our approach to hospice care.
 Our entire staff meets every Monday morning to lift up our patients and their loved ones in prayer.
 Our faith gives us the joy we need to provide our patients with services that are rooted in hope, grace, and compassion.

 Seasons Hospice recognizes that not all patients or families will desire spiritual support.
-We respect all religions, world views, and faiths.
+We respect the wishes of all religions, world views, and faiths.

 Counseling & Social Services

-At Seasons Hospice Tulsa, we understand how important it is to support the primary caregivers and the loved ones of our patients.
-Our social workers are trained to find out what causes families and caretakers stress, and they work with these individuals to diminish tension and fear.
+At Seasons Hospice, we understand how important it is to support the primary caregivers and loved ones of our patients.
+Our expert social workers are trained to uncover the root of stress for people in these roles and then individually work toward diminishing their tension and fear.

 Durable Medical Equipment